How to Build a Software Product from Scratch?

 How long does it take to develop software from scratch?

-Estimating time can be slightly easier than calculating the costs, but it can still vary widely based on several factor — from the complexity of the project and expertise of the development team you choose to work with to details like the tech stack, the number of specific project requirements, and the difficulty of each.
+Estimating time for a development project can be slightly easier than calculating the costs, but it can still vary widely based on several factors — from the complexity of the project and expertise of the development team you choose to work with to details like the tech stack, the number of specific project requirements, and the difficulty of each.
+Effective project management is crucial in planning, monitoring, and delivering software projects on time.
 Each aspect can add a considerable amount of time and effort to the development process.
 To get an idea of the estimated time it will take you to develop your software, here’s a general breakdown of timelines for different types of software projects:

 1. Simple Applications (2-3 months)